baby basics and nighttime changes

 #BacktoBabyBasics

 Today I want to share a tutorial for a simple and inexpensive nightlight to help light the way for your own late night diaper sessions.
 Not only do you only need a handful of items to make it, but it is a quick naptime project that won’t break the bank!
+This is a perfect DIY project that will save you money for other baby basics.

 Materials Needed: